-Russian-American bass-baritone Grigory Soloviov, the latest addition to the Laifer roster, was recently praised for his portrayal of the title character in Jay Reise’s 1988 opera Rasputin: “Grigory Soloviov’s deep booming bass is truly hypnotizing; it puts you into some kind of trance.
+Russian-American bass-baritone Grigory Soloviov was recently praised for his portrayal of the title character in Jay Reise’s 1988 opera Rasputin: “Grigory Soloviov’s deep booming bass is truly hypnotizing; it puts you into some kind of trance.
 It is chillingly beautiful.”
 For the same role, another reviewer said, “The character of Rasputin in this show was brilliantly portrayed by Grigory Soloviov, who [posseses a] splendid voice, rich in colors, and distinct, unique acting skills.”

 His concert work includes appearances with such orchestras as the Philadelphia Orchestra, the National Symphony Orchestra, Princeton Symphony Orchestra, Boston Youth Symphony Orchestra and Orquesta Filarmónica de Jalisco.

-Most recently, Mr. Soloviov performed in Moscow as Malyuta Skuratov in Rimsky-Korsakov’s The Tsar’s Bride, after which he made his Carnegie Hall (Zankel) debut as a special guest artist in the Giuseppe Giacomini Opera Gala.
-This past summer he was Zuniga (Carmen) at the Grange Festival (UK) followed and in the fall he performs at Helikon-Opera of Malyuta Skuratov (Tsar’s Bride), Timur (Turandot), Salieri (Mozart and Salieri), Frank (Fledermaus) and additional performances of Rasputin.
-In 2018-19 he will portray the Priest in Lady Macbeth of Mtsensk.”.
+Early 2017 saw Grigory in Moscow as Malyuta Skuratov in Rimsky-Korsakov’s The Tsar’s Bride, after which he made his Carnegie Hall (Zankel) debut as guest artist in a special opera gala honoring the great Italian tenor Giuseppe Giacomini.
+During the summer, Grigory was in the UK performing as Zuniga in Carmen at the annual Grange Festival.
+This season he has returned to Helikon-Opera where he is performing Escamillo (Carmen), Timur (Turandot), Salieri (Mozart and Salieri), Frank (Die Fledermaus) and additional performances of Rasputin and Malyuta Skuratov (Tsar’s Bride).
+In 2018-19 he will portray The Priest in Lady Macbeth of Mtsensk and Friar Laurent with Cincinatti Opera in 2019.
+He is preparing the High Priest in Samson et Dalila for the following season.